YarnSpinnerTool/YarnSpinner-Console/README.md

 If the `default-name` option is set you can define a default name for lines of dialogue that do not have a character set.
 Defaults to none if not used.

+If the `output` option is set you can define a file location for the extracted dialogue.
+When exporting an `xlsx` the file type of set when using `--output` *must* be `xlsx` or else the export will fail.
+Defaults to `lines` in the current directory if not set.

 ## License